opensearch-project/documentation-website/_security/configuration/disable-enable-security.md

 # Disabling and enabling the Security plugin

 If you're interested in using OpenSearch without security to make testing or internal usage more straightforward, you can temporarily disable the Security plugin.
-OpenSearch uses two seperate security plugins, one for OpenSearch (Security plugin) and one of OpenSearch Dashboards (OpenSearch Dashboards Security plugin) You can use the OpenSearch by [disabling the security plugin](#disabling-security) or [removing the Security plugin](#removing-the-security-plugin).
+OpenSearch uses two separate security plugins, one for OpenSearch (Security plugin) and one of OpenSearch Dashboards (OpenSearch Dashboards Security plugin) You can use the OpenSearch by [disabling the Security plugin](#disabling-security) or [uninstalling the plugin](#removing-the-security-plugin).
 However by default OpenSearch Dashboards, requires a secured OpenSearch cluster, which means that the OpenSearch Dashboards Security plugin must be [uninstalled](#removing-the-opensearch-dashboards-security-plugin) from OpenSearch Dashboards in order to use Dashboards without security.

 ## Disabling security